Ypertex/blog/content/articles/redesign-march-2020/index.md

 In German, headlines follow the same orthographic rules as any other text.
 In English however, there are several ways how professional publishers capitalize titles.
 The general rule is to capitalize the first, the last and the important words in the title.

-Apparently, there are four main styles: Chicago style, APA style, MLA style, and AP style.
+There are four main styles: Chicago style, APA style, MLA style, and AP style.
 Fortunately, there are a few helpers like [Capitalize My Title](https://capitalizemytitle.com/) so I don't have to remember the precise rules.
 (By the way: I'm defaulting to APA style.)

 ### Images Can Be Responsive